High Plains Drifter: Production

-Eastwood reportedly liked the offbeat quality of the film's original nine-page proposal and approached Universal with the idea of directing it.
+Eastwood reportedly liked the offbeat quality of the film's original nine-page treatment and approached Universal with the idea of directing it.
 It is the first Western film that he both directed and starred in.
 Under a joint production between Malpaso and Universal, the original screenplay was written by Ernest Tidyman, who had won a Best Screenplay Oscar for The French Connection.

 Tidyman's screenplay was inspired by the real-life murder of Kitty Genovese in Queens in 1964, which eyewitnesses reportedly stood by and watched.
 Holes in the plot were filled in with black humor and allegory, influenced by Sergio Leone.
 An uncredited rewrite of the script was provided by Dean Riesner, screenwriter of other Eastwood projects.

 Universal wanted Eastwood to shoot the feature on its back lot, but Eastwood opted instead to film on location.
 After scouting locations alone in a pickup truck in Oregon, Nevada and California, he settled on the "highly photogenic" Mono Lake area.
-Over 50 technicians and construction workers built an entire town—14 houses, a church, and a two-story hotel—in 18 days, using 150,000 feet of lumber.
+Over 50 technicians and construction workers built an entire town—14 houses, a church, and a two-story hotel—in 18 days, using 150,000 feet (45,720 meters) of lumber.

 Complete buildings, rather than facades, were built, so that Eastwood could shoot interior scenes on the site.
 Additional scenes were filmed at Reno, Nevada's Winnemucca Lake and California's Inyo National Forest.
 The film was completed in six weeks, two days ahead of schedule, and under budget.

 The character of Marshal Duncan was played by Buddy Van Horn, Eastwood's long-time stunt double, to suggest that he and the Stranger could be the same person.
 In an interview, Eastwood said that earlier versions of the script made the Stranger the dead marshal's brother.
 He favored a less explicit and more supernatural interpretation, and excised the reference.
 The Italian, Spanish, French and German dubbings restored it.